Pediatric and Adolescent Gynecology Fellowship

 Clinical:

 The fellow will participate in all PAG clinics, pediatric urology clinics while on pediatric urology, endocrinology clinics, adolescent medicine clinics, complex chronic pain pediatric clinics as well as transition/adult gynecology clinics.
-With a focus on long term care of patients with anomalies/developmental delay.
+With a focus on long-term care of patients with anomalies/developmental delay.
 The fellow will also participate in PAG-surgery, pediatric surgery, urology surgery and plastic surgery cases.
-Lastly, the fellow will be responsible for PAG consults, in the Emergency Room as well as the inpatient units.
+Lastly, the fellow will be responsible for PAG consults, in the Emergency Room, over the phone as well as the inpatient units.

 Teaching: